rugbyprof/2143-Object-Oriented-Programming/Assignments/09-T02/README.md

 ## More of the Same Words

+These words (1-2 or which are wrong), like Virtualizationism, I may put on the exam as help for fill in the blank questions.
+The list on the actual exam would be smaller.

 |  #  |                      |  #  |                          |  #  |                           |
 | :-: | :------------------- | :-: | :----------------------- | :-: | :------------------------ |
 |     | Static Method        |     | Inheritance              |     | Virtualizationism         |